decentraland/old-documentation/_posts/examples/2018-01-04-video-tutorials.md

 **Stack-based finit state machine, path finding with a\*, random content generation, custom event handling**

-This tutorial shows how to build a more complex scene that involves predators and prays, which can interchangably be mice, cats or dogs.
+This tutorial shows how to build a more complex scene that involves predators and prays, which can interchangeably be mice, cats or dogs.
 Each animal has a stack-based finite state machine (FSM) to manage its AI.
-Each animal uses the a\* path finding algorythm to find its way around obstacles and othe animals.
+Each animal uses the a\* path finding algorithm to find its way around obstacles and other animals.

-This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-dog-cat-mouse-cheese-using-a-fsm) to acompany the video.
+This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-dog-cat-mouse-cheese-using-a-fsm) to accompany the video.

 {%  include youtube.html video_id='Ur9YyycvhEE'  %}